lsquaredleland/delegate-delegation/README.md

 # Delegate Delegation 2016
 This is a visualisation that was created for [Major League Data Challenge](http://www.majorleaguedatachallenge.com/), hosted by Graphistry.
+Submission resulted in an honorable mention.

 Special thanks to bloomberg for having unprotected APIs that I am piggybacking off of, so that all the delegate data is up to date~.